neo-project/neo-express/docs/Neo Express Invocation File.md

 - Array

-Additionally, direct encoded strings can use special prefixes to indicate other contract parameter types
+Additionally, direct encoded strings can use special prefixes to indicate other contract parameter types:

-- Direct encoded strings with a '0x' prefix are treated as a hex encoded ByteArray
+- Direct encoded strings with a '@' prefix are treated as a wallet address.
+Available inputs are:

+  - @+wallet name - the default address in the wallet will be read and converted to Uint160 as the contract parameter
+  - @+address - the Base58 encoded address will be converted to Uint160 as the contract parameter

+  For example:

+  @genesis

+  @node1

+  @NZg1gGbZ4VrAFnjmxLxWn2MHbsBXM2s8hY

-- Direct encoded strings with a '@N' prefix are treated as a base58 encoded Hash160 value (i.e. Neo wallet addresses)
+- Direct encoded strings with a '#' prefix are treated as a contract hash.
+Available inputs are:

+  - #+script hash - the script hash will be converted into Uint160 as the contract parameter
+  - #+transaction hash - the transaction hash will be converted into Uint256 as the contract parameter
+  - #+block hash - the block hash will be converted into Uint256 as the contract parameter
+  - #+contract name - the corresponding contract will be queried and related contract hash will be converted into Uint160 as the contract parameter

+  For example:

+  #0x558a35116215a65a03eeb156704f34a07404ee96

+  #0xc401a47c96711a6cf99cc2cbc185c249a935dab0df43bf6886093eacec2010b2

+  #neo

+  #test-contract

 ## Example

 Following is an example of invocation file: